Court Rules Asylum Seekers Can Appeal Expedited Removal Orders

 In conclusion, if you fear expedited removal, don’t hesitate.
 The time to protect yourself and your loved ones is now.
 Contact a qualified and compassionate attorney today – they can help you protect yourself and your family.
 Remember, never work with “visa consultants” or “notarios”– they are not legally certified to provide you with legal counsel.
 Only a lawyer registered with your state’s bar association possesses the proper skills and training to help you.

-Davis & Associates proudly serves immigrants in Houston, Texas.
-We also serve clients through Dallas, Fort Worth, and Miami.
+Davis & Associates proudly serves immigrants in Texas.
 Our lawyers care deeply about the community and can provide help quickly and efficiently.
 If you have any immigration concern, contact us to schedule a free initial consultation.
 You’ll sit down with one of our knowledgeable attorneys and receive honest guidance that will help you move forward.
 Contact us today!